 The clean-up should relieve your symptoms.
 Monitor your health closely.
 If the symptoms persist, the clean-up may not have been successful.

-What To Do If You’re Exposed to Mold in the Workplace.
+What To Do If You’re Exposed to Mold in the Workplace: How to win a mold case.

 If you suffer from symptoms of toxic mold on the job, you are entitled to file a Workers’ Compensation claim.
 Based upon my years of experience, I can offer a 5-step guide to maximize success with your claims.
 I know the territory, the pitfalls, and the hurdles.